sanduhrs/drupal-mmb/README.txt

 - process multiple attachments

 /* Credits */
-Based on the modification of mailhandler.module for Drupal4.6 as seen on http://www.stuartandnicola.com/node/339 code by Stuart Greenfield www.stuartandnicola.com
+Based on the modification of mailhandler.module for Drupal4.6 as seen on http://www.stuartandnicola.com/node/339 by Stuart Greenfield www.stuartandnicola.com

 /* Changelog */
+17.04.2006:	added support for gif, png
+			checks for image.module, mailhandler.module
 17.04.2006:	alpha release